 Traditions is a Hybrid Alkyd Oil Paint

-Traditions Gold is amongst the best quality paints on the market today, utilizing the latest technology, which comes from soya bean oil, a renewable resource.
-This allows us to utilize the development of products that could give some of the properties of a typical alkyd but without the use of traditional solvents.
-This lead to the development of Hybrid Alkyds that used water as the solvent.
+Traditions Gold is amongst the best quality paints on the market today, utilizing the latest paint & coatings technology, which comes from soya bean oil, a renewable resource.
+This allows us to develop products that yeild similar properties of a typical alkyd but without the use of traditional solvents.
+This lead to the development of Hybrid Alkyds that use water as the solvent.

-With the introduction of legislation to reduce the use of solvents over the last 20 plus years, many alkyd oil paints needed to reduce their Volatile Organic Compounds (VOCs).
-Traditions Gold combines a conventional highly durable alkyd oil and emulsifying it in water to obtain a remarkable durable finish that is combined with a urethane and the finished product is environmentally friendly.
+With the introduction of legislation to reduce the use of solvents over the last 20 plus years, many alkyd oil paints had to reduce their Volatile Organic Compounds (VOCs).
+Traditions Gold combines a conventional highly durable alkyd oil and emulsifying it in water to obtain a remarkable durable finish that is combined with a urethane.
+As a result, Traditions Gold is very environmentally friendly.

-This is the first of two very distinctive product lines, in honour of our Rogers’ family tradition of making the finest quality paints and in celebration of our 65th anniversary of PROTEK PAINT.
+This is the first of two very distinctive product lines we developed to celebrate of the 65th anniversary of Protek Paint and honour the Rogers’ family tradition of making the finest quality paints.

 TRADITIONS HAS GREAT DURABILITY & VERY LOW VOCs

 Traditions Gold can be used on the interior and exterior of the home.
-Due to the tough durability, but little or no odour, it can be used on tough wearing areas such as interior and exterior wood trim, cabinets, and doors.
+When dry it delivers tremendous durability, has little or no odour, and can be used on tough wearing areas such as interior and exterior wood trim, cabinets, and doors.
 This is due to its superior adhesion and scrub-ability.

-To meet universal environment regulations for low VOCs, Alkyd Paints can be made water-reducible by the addition of free acid groups to the molecules.
+To meet universal environment regulations for low VOCs, Alkyd Paints are made water-reducible by the addition of free acid groups to the molecules.
 In the presence of a base such as ammonia, these groups allow the polymers to be solubilized in water rather than in organic solvents.

-Usually a co-solvent such as 2-butoxyethanol is necessary to maintain a stable solution, and under these conditions the ester linkages that are the basis of the alkyd polymer chain are vulnerable to breakage by hydrolysis.
-In this case special monomers are often chosen to give the chain hydrolytic stability.
-VOC levels are 20 to 30 grams per litre but give a very long-lasting coating for the customer.
-Changes in the legislative use of solvents require most products to increase their solids or use compliant exempt solvent for a safer environment.
+Usually a co-solvent, such as 2-butoxyethanol, is necessary to maintain a stable solution, and under these conditions the ester linkages (the basis of the alkyd polymer chain) are vulnerable to breakage by hydrolysis.
+In this case, special monomers are often introduced to give the chain hydrolytic stability.
+VOC levels are 20 to 30 grams per litre but give a very long-lasting paint coating.
+In summary, changes in the legislative use of solvents require most products to increase their solids percentage or use compliant exempt solvent in order to have a safer environment.

-Again, due to VOC regulation changes, many innovations have been made and Protek Paint continues to develop innovative solutions to help to leads the way, as shown by the products below, whether manufactured by Protek Paint or distributed.
+Again, due to VOC regulation changes, many innovations have been made and Protek Paint continues to develop innovative solutions that leads the way, along with top notch products manufactured by others that Protek Paint is proud to distribute.